 What if every time you pull your car out of the garage, a pack of rabid gang-banging squirrels pelts the car with acorns?

-Let's say that there was no escaping the curse of the rodent gang.
+Let's say that there is no escaping the curse of the rodent gang.
 What if every time you try to drive your car, your car gets damaged?

-I think you'll start taking the bus, right?
+I think you'd start taking the bus, right?

 You've given up driving because the price you pay in frustration is greater than the joy you get from driving.

 Frustration has a cost.
-You can't escape it.
+You can not escape it.
 You will always pay the price.

-If every time you sit down to color something, if the markers don't work the way you want, the blending doesn't happen, there are streaks everywhere, the paper bleeds through to your table, and it all ends up looking like a kindergartener colored it...
+If every time you sit down to color something, if the markers don't work the way you want, if the blending doesn't happen, if there are streaks everywhere, if the paper bleeds through to your table, and if it all ends up looking like a kindergartener colored it...